computersarecool/dotemacs/README.md

 - Windows

 ## How to use this repo:
-- Clone the repo to a user's home directory
+- Clone the repo into a user's home directory
 - Start Emacs

 ### Notes on modes: